jaridmargolin/formatter.js/README.md

 Format user input to match a specified pattern

 Why?
 ----

 Sometimes it is useful to format user input as they type.
-Existing libraries lacked flexibility.
-Also note that Formatter does not depend on jQuery or any existing libraries.
+Existing libraries lacked proper functionality / felxibility.
+Formatter was built from the ground up with no dependencies.

 On Bower
 --------

     bower install formatter

 Usage